otwcode/open-doors-temp-site/README.md

 In your browser, navigate to http://localhost:3010/opendoorstempsite to view the temp site.

 # Deploying a site
 Before you proceed, you will need to install Ansible Playbook (https://docs.ansible.com/ansible/latest/network/getting_started/first_playbook.html).
-Yes,

 1. In the `scripts/ansible` directory, create a file called `hosts` with the following contents:
     ```